- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 What is Food Addiction?

-Food addiction can be recognizable by numerous signs and symptoms.
-The following are possible symptoms of food addiction:
+This Eating Disorder can be recognizable by numerous signs and symptoms.
+The following are possible symptoms of an addiction to food:

 - Gorging in more food than one can physically tolerate